robopatrol/robopatrol/README.md

 Main project documentation: **[Project Wiki](https://github.com/robopatrol/robopatrol/wiki)**

-More technical documentation for developers can be found in [/docs](robopatrol/docs/)
+Technical documentation for developers can be found in [/docs](docs/)

 ## Setup ROS and Robopatrol with Docker

+By using docker, a lot of the project setup and the downloading of all dependencies can be automated.
+It is also the way we release the application.

 ### Get Docker